mgcooper/baseflow/README.md

 To run the dependency check at any time on MATLAB, use `msg = Setup('dependencies')`.
 The check stores these results in `msg`:

 - `missing_dependencies`: the required files that resolve outside the toolbox, or `'all dependencies are installed'`.
-- `pending_decision`: the entry points that await a decision on their external references.
-[Requirements](#requirements) lists their external needs.
 - `undeclared_products`: the detected MATLAB products that the `DESCRIPTION` `MatlabProducts` line does not list, or `'all products are declared'`.

 The analysis cannot see a call that does not resolve on the search path.
-On a machine without the external files, `missing_dependencies` can report `'all dependencies are installed'` while `pending_decision` still lists the entry points.
+On a machine without the external files, `missing_dependencies` can report `'all dependencies are installed'` while a function still calls a file that the toolbox does not ship.
 The `dependencies_checked` preference is true only when `missing_dependencies` reports `'all dependencies are installed'`.

 <!-- Disabled this after moving all dependencies to package namespace folders and running built in matlab dependency report -->
  <!-- If for some reason a dependencies is found that is not on the search path, a message is printed to the screen.
 To see the list of missing dependencies, check the `msg` output.
 At any time, a dependencies check can be run using: -->